Mexico country brief

 The energy sector is becoming an increasingly important element of the trade relationship, with the sale of Australian coal to Mexico creating new opportunities for Australian business.
 Expansion of energy and mining-related services also offers strong potential for future growth.
 The relationship has grown as Australian companies in a range of industries (mining services and technology, agribusiness, food and beverages, IT, software, biotechnology, automotive parts and education and professional services) enjoy success in Mexico.
 There is potential for new areas such as water management equipment and services, clean technology and environmental services including clean energy.

-Coal is Australia's largest single export to Mexico, with a total value of A$615 million in 2011-12.
+Coal is Australia's largest single export to Mexico, with a total value of A$518 million in 2012.
 Coal trade with Mexico was enhanced by the Mexican Government's decision in 2002 to remove a 3 per cent tariff from most primary and intermediate goods (including coal) imported from all non-NAFTA sources, which had previously favoured US and Canadian coal exporters.

-Mexico attracts significant foreign direct investment (over US$15 billion per year for the last 10 years) due to NAFTA membership and its generally liberal investment laws.
+Mexico attracts significant foreign direct investment due to NAFTA membership and its generally liberal investment laws.
 The investment environment has improved markedly over the last several decades as a result of domestic reform and the introduction of more simplified procedures, higher ceilings on foreign equity and greater intellectual property protections.
 Australian direct investment in Mexico is modest but growing, and concentrated in mining, consolidated services (linked to finance and leasing arrangements) followed by manufacturing.
 Australian companies with interests in Mexico include Macquarie Capital, Incitec Pivot, Nufarm, Elders, Azure Minerals, Global Resources Corporation (Cloncurry Metals), Worley Parsons, Chep, Spotless Group, QBE Insurance, UGL Equis, TNA Packaging, Securency, CSL, Orica, Boart Longyear, Boral, Howe Leather and Lend Lease.

 The Australian Government is working actively to promote and facilitate bilateral trade.
 The Australian Embassy and Austrade work closely with Australian companies in a range of sectors to help enhance new market opportunities in Mexico.
 Promotional events are conducted regularly to boost sales of Australian food and wine, education, tourism and mining technology and services.
 In most sectors, Australian exporters face competition from other sources that benefit from significantly lower tariffs, due to Mexico's existing free trade agreements.
 However, Mexican companies are continually looking at diversifying their trade relationship and doing business with Australia is now a viable option for many.
 In addition, the Australian Government devotes considerable effort to improving the regulatory environment for Australian exporters and investors and in assisting Australian exporters to resolve market access issues as they arise.